 Farmer’s Markets – Around where I live, the market is very cheap for in-season produce, and it’s supporting local farmers rather than a big corporation.
 Another suggestion is to buy local meat in bulk for a cheaper overall price.

 Costco – Worth the membership, especially for a large family, and also a great way to save.
-I love to buy dates, organic tomato sauces (80 cents per can!), avocado oil, and grass fed meat here.
+It also comes out to $5 per month.
+Seriously!
+I love to buy dates, organic tomato sauces (80 cents per can), avocado oil, and grass fed meat here.

 Aldi – If you have a discount store in your area, check it out.
 The produce is cheaper and it’s the same stuff.
 A lot of my produce comes from here when the farmer’s market isn’t in session.
 They also have organic produce that is far cheaper than any other store.